Spicy Potato salad video (scroll down for recipe)

 Just to prove that potato salad doesn’t have to be beige (and because one time we were out of mayonnaise) I came up with this spicy potato salad which is a wonderful switcharoo from classic potato salad.
 The dressing is high in vinegar so it’s tart and the spiciness can be adjusted by using different pickled peppers.
-Being a sucker for monochrome palates, I used red peppadew peppers to go with my red bell pepper, but you could use pickled jalapeños or cherry peppers instead.
+Being a sucker for monochrome palates, I used red peppadew peppers to go with my red bell pepper, but you could use pickled jalapeños instead.
 Peppadew are kind of new (haha rhyming!) to the US market; look for them in jars or if your fancy store has a fancy olive bar, you can find them there.
 They are a sweet pickled pepper, really not hot, but very good with creamy things like cheese and mayonnaise.
 Potatoes are also good with mayonnaise and with peppers so it was only a matter of time before spicy potato salad came to be.

 Spicy Potato Salad Recipe – Printable!